hartwigmedical/hmftools/amber/README.md

 - tumor fields are set to -1 for amber.baf.tsv.gz
 - amber.baf.tsv.gz named with ref sample (instead of tumor sample)

+## Targeted Mode

+AMBER may be run on targeted data.
+For more information on how to run hmftools in targeted mode please see [here](https://github.com/hartwigmedical/hmftools/blob/master/README_TARGETED.md)

 ## Multiple Reference / Donor mode
 The `reference` and `reference_bam` arguments supports multiple arguments separated by commas.
 When run in this mode the heterozygous baf points are taken as the intersection of each of the reference bams.